chengzhuzhang94/Local-Signal-Detection/README.md

 ## Abstract

-In spatial analysis, it is essential to understand and quantify spatial or temporal hetero-geneity.
+In spatial analysis, it is essential to understand and quantify spatial or temporal heterogeneity.
 This paper focuses on the generalized spatially varying coefficient model (GSVCM), a powerful framework to accommodate spatial heterogeneity by allowing regression coefficients to vary in a given spatial domain.
 We propose a penalized bivariate spline method for detecting local signals in GSVCM.
 The key idea is to use bivariate splines defined on triangulation to approximate nonparametric varying coefficient functions and impose a local